Tankōbon

-Bunkoban

-A (文庫版, bunkoban) edition refers to a tankōbon printed in bunko format, or a typical Japanese novel-sized volume.
-Bunkoban are generally A6 size (105 × 148 mm) and thicker than tankōbon and, in the case of manga, usually have a new cover designed specifically for the release.
-In the case of manga, a bunkoban tends to contain considerably more pages than a tankōbon and usually is a republication of tankōbon of the same title which may or may not have been out of print.
+A (文庫版, bunkoban) edition refers to a printed in bunko format, or a typical Japanese novel-sized volume. are generally A6 size (105 × 148 mm) and thicker than and, in the case of manga, usually have a new cover designed specifically for the release.
+In the case of manga, a tends to contain considerably more pages than a and usually is a republication of of the same title which may or may not have been out of print.

-Thus, the bunko edition of a given manga will consist of fewer volumes.
-For example, Please Save My Earth was published in 21 tankōbon volumes, and then re-released in 12 bunko volumes.
-If the original manga was a wide-ban release, the bunkoban release will generally have the same number of volumes.
+Thus, the edition of a given manga will consist of fewer volumes.
+For example, Please Save My Earth was published in 21 volumes, and then re-released in 12 volumes.
+If the original manga was a wide-ban release, the release will generally have the same number of volumes.

-Gōka aizōban

 A (豪華愛蔵版, gōka aizōban) is another term occasionally used to designate a type of special release.

-Kanzenban

 The (完全版, kanzenban) is yet another term sometimes used to denote a type of special release.
-A kanzenban release is generally A5 size (148 × 210 mm) and will typically reproduce individual chapter covers, colour pages, and side-stories from its original magazine run, features that are often omitted or converted to grayscale in standard tankōbon releases.
-While the aizōban appellation emphasizes the value of the volumes, the term kanzenban emphasizes their completeness.
+A release is generally A5 size (148 × 210 mm) and will typically reproduce individual chapter covers, colour pages, and side-stories from its original magazine run, features that are often omitted or converted to grayscale in standard releases.
+While the appellation emphasizes the value of the volumes, the term emphasizes their completeness.

-Shinsōban

 Similar to a wide-ban, a (新装版, shinsōban) or (特装版, tokusōban) is a special edition released, usually with a new cover.
 The volumes in such a release usually have new colour pages and other extras.
 For example, in 2003, Sailor Moon was re-edited; some pages were completely redrawn, and most dialogues were rewritten by the author.
 The chapters were redivided to fit into 12 volumes instead of 18.